JessKaria/shopify-dashboard/README.md

 ```

-## Wins
+## Wins 👍🏾

 The dashboard has solved a real-world problem that myself and my business partner ran into daily.
-We now have one central place to understand the KPI's that matter to us the most.
+We know have one central place to understand the KPI's that matter to us the most.

 ## Future Features